 One way to filter out the unwanted materials is by mixing the oil with 200 proof alcohol stirred strenuously until it’s well-mixed and then placed in a deep freezer for the night.
 A filter paper can be used to strain the fats and other unnecessary compounds.
 Once filtered, the alcohol can be removed using heat.

 Short Path Distillation – To better refine the oil and segregate the CBD from the mixture, it undergoes the Short Path Distillation.
 It works similarly with the Winterization process in terms of how the materials are separated.
-But in this way, each element is isolated and can then be used on its own.
+But in this way, each element is isolated using a special machine and can then be used on its own.

 The resulting refined substance from the distillation process is expected to contain roughly 99.5% CBD.